 Afternoon Tea in the Clubhouse

-In my view there are some things that are non-negotiable when it comes to afternoon tea .
+In my view there are some things that are non-negotiable when it comes to a traditional afternoon tea .

 You have to have little sandwiches (no crusts!), there must be scones with jam and cream, and the meal has to be topped off with dainty cakes and fancies.
 Plus of course, there must be plenty of tea.

 Every establishment puts their own particular stamp on the occasion, whether it’s adding savoury delicacies to the tea-stand or serving cocktails in tea-cups alongside.
-At Halesowen Golf Club, they like to keep things traditional.
+At Halesowen Golf Club, afternoon tea is kept fairly traditional.

 Our afternoon tea was quickly brought out to us by Cathy, who looked after us wonderfully during our visit.